WHAT'S THIS ABOUT?

 Defaults are extremely important.
 Behavioral studies demonstrate that a vast majority of people stick with the default.
 (Check out the work of behavioral economics experts Richard Thaler and Cass Sunstein.)

 By setting the default at 100%, we will get much more participation at that level than if we set it at a lower tier.
-Only a small percentage of customers will opt down, most will remain at 100%.
+Only a small percentage of customers opt down, most remain at 100%.
 Likewise, if we set the default at a lower tier, that’s mostly what we’ll get.
 Despite our best intentions, few of us would opt up, not because we don’t want to, often just because of inertia or the busyness of life.

 The default isn't a mandate, it isn't a rate hike, it is simply a suggestion, customers have the freedom to choose another plan.
-Why would we want to suggest anything other than 100% and encourage a dramatic reduction in polluting emissions?
+Why would we want to suggest anything other than 100% clean energy and encourage a dramatic reduction in polluting emissions?
+Customers are made aware of the options and can easily switch to another rate plat at any time.

-While the 100% renewable product might currently have a slightly higher rate than the IOU's base product, the renewable content is significantly more, so it's a compelling return and a small price to pay for the long-term benefits.
+While the 100% renewable product might currently have a slightly higher rate than the IOU's base product (though that is rapidly changing), the renewable content is significantly more, so it's a compelling return and a small price to pay for the long-term benefits.
 While there might be a slight rate savings in a lower renewable product, there’s far less renewable content, and we must consider the costs of externalities associated with more polluting emissions.
 Emissions are costly to our society and need to be factored into our decision-making.
 The perception of saving a dollar or two in the short term is a dangerous illusion.

 California currently targets 100% clean energy by 2045.
-Consider this - the 100% default gives us an opportunity to achieve that goal 25 years ahead of schedule!
-Simply by setting the default at 100% in 2020, our communities will be powered by close to 100% renewable, a huge improvement from the roughly 35% renewable mix that is standard today.
-This is an easy and immediate way to make a substantial leap forward.
-It’ll take much more time, effort and expense for our communities to get there otherwise.
+Consider this - the 100% default gives us an opportunity to achieve that now, decades ahead of time!
+We don't have to wait, and according to climate science, no time is too soon.
+It’ll take much more time, effort and expense for our communities to achieve this progress otherwise.